vasilakisfil/Introspected-REST/README.md

 > --- [RFC 7231](https://tools.ietf.org/html/rfc7231)
 >

+Also related, Erik Wilde is working on an IETF draft, named [Link Relation Types for Web Services](https://tools.ietf.org/id/draft-wilde-service-link-rel-04.html) that defines a way to announce metadata of a resource through this mechanism.
-This solution has the advantage of solving the MicroTypes announcement in the HTTP protocol without being tight to a specific serialization.
+Taking also into account that this solution has has the advantage of solving the MicroTypes announcement in the HTTP protocol without being tight to a specific serialization, one would thing that it's the most appropriate way to specify the MicroTypes supported on a specific resource.

-However it does have a couple of drawbacks.
+Unfortunately, this solution has a couple of drawbacks.
 First and foremost, the link header size is limited and if other headers of the response are already overloaded then the server might refuse to render the response to the client but instead return an HTTP error possibly "413 Request Entity Too Large" or "414 Request-URI Too Long" although there isn't one explicitly defined for such case.
-A possible solution to this could be [Linkset: A Link Relation Type for Link Sets](https://tools.ietf.org/html/draft-wilde-linkset-link-rel-02)
+A possible solution to this could be [Linkset: A Link Relation Type for Link Sets](https://tools.ietf.org/html/draft-wilde-linkset-link-rel-02) RFC
-RFC if published as it's currently in draft state.
+(a work also by Erik Wilde) but currently it's in draft state.
-A linkset could group together a set of links under and provide them to the client by reference.
+Once published, a linkset could group together a set of links under and provide them to the client by reference.
-However such solution would make things a bit more complex, and eventually the MicroTypes announcement wouldn't be solved in the HTTP level as a LinkSet would provide a body as well.
+However linksets don't actually solve our issue because eventually the MicroTypes announcement wouldn't be solved in the HTTP level as a LinkSet would have to provide a body as well.

-The secondAt the time being, there is a draft RFC that is being developed to solve such issues:
-The second

-We solve the problem of having it representation/serialization-agnostic, however it limits us (+no Media Types, +use of linksets, feels like rel should be used for very specific, generic things and not overloaded, we are reluctant to suggest it but we leave the community to decide).

-- overloading, say about linksets, no Media Type, must be pre-defined.
-+ the rfc says "they only describe how the current context is related to another resource" so maybe not the right way?

-+ add quote for 300 in reactive negotiation ?
+Another issue is that the server cannot specify a caching for all links at once because there is no mechanism in HTTP which allows you to specify caching directives for specific headers only.
+As a result, unless we used a Linkset which we can't yet, the client would have to dereference all MicroTypes to figure out their caching properties.

+Over the past few years, we have seen an explosion of link types used along with `Link` header defined by [RFC 5988](https://tools.ietf.org/html/rfc5988).
+The authors of Introspected REST are skeptical with this trend and feel that the `Link` header should not be overused.
+For instance, having more than 5 links in the `Link` header feels that something is wrong, probably too many things are defined in the Protocol level whereas maybe they should be defined somewhere else.
+We will let the community to decide if this approach is good for publishing MicroTypes but we would like to stress the point that having a link in the HTTP level through `Link` header might be better for related resources that all clients would understand.

 ### 10.5.
 Considerations
 #### 10.5.1 Diversifing from existing RFCs